Yo0GuitarIT/workFlex/README.md

 - ✅ **Record Form**: Form fully implemented with Zod validation and React Hook Form.
 - ✅ **Displaying Records**: Records are successfully fetched and displayed with proper loading states.
 - ✅ **Notifications**: Success and error notifications are implemented using Mantine Notifications.
+- ✅ **Basic Error Handling**: Component-level error states have been implemented for data fetching operations.
+- ✅ **Dashboard Statistics**: Overtime hours summary with loading and error states is implemented.
-- ⏳ **Editing/Deleting Records**: Functionality for editors to modify or remove records is pending.
+- ⏳ **Editing/Deleting Records**: Functionality for editors to modify or remove records is in progress.
-- ⏳ **Comprehensive Error Handling**: More robust global error handling needs implementation.
+- ⏳ **Comprehensive Error Handling**: Implementation of ErrorBoundary components and global error handling system is planned.
 - ⏳ **Unit/Integration Tests**: Not yet implemented.
+- ⏳ **Data Export**: Functionality to export records to CSV or PDF format is planned.

 ## 🚀 Getting Started